An unfortunate update.

 Deceptive, anti-democratic, and dishonest conduct aside, there were other process improprieties.
 Typically conflicts of interest result in a voting abstention.
 Here, various conflicts of interest were ignored.
 For example Melissa Hoover was on the board of an entity with direct investments in Northcountry Cooperative FCU.
 And so on. . .

 Integrity and process should not be sacrificed to achieve a desired outcome.
-One might hope for higher standards from those in leadership positions, but unfortunately it appears this sort of behavior continues to be business as usual.
+One might hope for higher standards from those in leadership positions, but unfortunately it appears this sort of behavior continued to be business as usual.
+The disassembly of the proposed Worker Cooperative FCU field of member was not unintentional, the Network of Bay Area Worker Cooperatives was asked to leave.
+Apparently some members are less equal than others, and may need to be discarded.

 There is a simple accounting of the donations.
 Up until the point that the donations were transferred to the remaining subscribers, none of the donated money was spent aside from fees charged by WePay, PayPay, and Dwolla.